Lorenzo Lunadei

 Lorenzo Lunadei (born 12 July 1997) is a Sammarinese footballer who currently plays as a midfielder for La Fiorita.

+Personal life

+Lunadei works as a second-hand car dealer in Autocom Riccione while also playing football.

 Club career

 Lunadei started his career with the FYA Riccione youth academy, where he made 60 appearances, before joining Campionato Sammarinese di Calcio side La Fiorita in 2017.

 International career

 Lunadei made his senior international debut against Andorra in a 2-0 loss.
 He was replaced at half time by Luca Tosi.
 He has also been called up to the San Marino under 21 side.